4 Tips To Help You Decide How Many Full-Length MCAT Practice Tests You Should Take

-Students – especially those with only 1-2 months until their test date – often fall into the trap of packing multiple full-length MCAT practice tests into the same week.
-But each full exam takes approximately one full day to complete, and an ideal review should take that amount of time or even longer.
-Trying to take even two full-lengths in a week, then, leaves little to no time for other studying, and it risks burnout or exhaustion.
+Students–especially those with only 1-2 months until their test date–often fall into the trap of packing multiple full-length MCAT practice tests into the same week.
+However each full exam takes approximately one full day to complete, and an ideal review should take that amount of time or even longer.
+Trying to take even two full-lengths in a week, then, leaves very little time for other studying, and it risks burnout or exhaustion.

 4. More full-lengths is NOT always better

-As a tutor, I’ve seen a number of students with the same grave misconception – “if 5-10 full-lengths is good,” they say, “then more than 10 must be even better!”
+We’ve seen several students with the same grave misconception – “If 5-10 full-lengths are good,” they say, “then more than 10 must be even better!”
 While this sounds sensible in theory, students who try to take more than 10 full practice tests typically sacrifice some valuable review time.
-Taking 6 full-lengths and reviewing each carefully – making note of your mistakes and weaknesses – is far more valuable than taking 15 and skimping on the review.
+Taking 6 full-lengths and reviewing each carefully–making note of your mistakes and weaknesses–is far more valuable than taking 15 and skimping on the review.

 Of course, every student is different, so it may take some time to decide what path is right for you.
 But regardless of the number of practice exams you end up completing, we have high hopes for your MCAT success.
 Good luck!

 Ready to get started with the MCAT?
-Sign up for our MCAT Practice Bundle to receive a free full-length MCAT exam.
+Sign up for a free Blueprint MCAT account to receive a full-length free MCAT practice test.
 If you need more practice, check out our 10 full-length MCAT practice exams.
 Representative MCAT practice is key to success on Test Day – that is why we are constantly updating our exams to match changes made by the AAMC.

 Search the Blog